| Gremlin Swarm |

 Circle Orboros (Edit)

 - Secret Masters.
-This theme doesn't have a limit on how many Minion units you can take.
+This theme doesn't have a limit on how many Minion solos you can take.
 Also, you can spend Requistion Points on Minion solos.

 - The Bones of Orboros